Earnings Surprise Drift in India: The Strongest PEAD in Our Global Study

 India's Beat Rate Is Below 50%

-One counterintuitive finding: India's beat rate is 46.7%.
+India's beat rate is 47.3%.
 More companies miss estimates than beat them.
 This is the inverse of the US pattern (61.9% beats).
-The low beat rate suggests analyst estimates in India are less systematically conservative.
+The sub-50% beat rate reflects analyst estimates that aren't systematically conservative.
 Companies aren't managing guidance to guarantee beats.

-This matters for interpretation.
 In the US, beating estimates is the norm, so the signal is diluted.
 In India, a genuine beat is rarer and the market reacts more strongly.
-The T+1 gap (+0.68%) is comparable to the US, but India's drift compounds all the way to T+63 rather than fading.
+The T+1 gap (+0.56%) is slightly below the US, but India's drift compounds all the way to T+63 (+3.77%) rather than fading.

 How India Compares Globally